MileneMdvl/CV/README.md

 This repository is used to store both my English and French CV's, as well as my Bachelor's and Master's theses.
-It can also be found at https://milenemdvl.github.io/CV.
+It can also be found at <a href="https://milenemdvl.github.io/CV">https://milenemdvl.github.io/CV</a>.

 <hr>